ammoryindub/Pandas/README.md

 files are associated with Pandas Exercise 01

-The Salaries.csv file is associated with Pandas Exercise 02.
+The 'salaries.csv' file is associated with Pandas Exercise 02.

 Ecommerce.csv is related to Pandas Exercise 03